EmanuelCaires/MYCOOKBOOK/README.md

 ## UX

 ### User Goals
-- Add Recipes: Users can add new recipes to their collection.
-- Edit Recipes: Users can edit existing recipes.
-- Delete Recipes: Users can delete recipes they no longer need.
-- Search Recipes: Users can search for specific recipes.
-- Organize Recipes: Users can categorize recipes for easy access.
+- Efficiency: Streamline the process of storing and accessing recipes.
+- Organization: Maintain a well-structured collection of recipes.
+- Accessibility: Access recipes anytime, anywhere with an internet connection.

 ### User Stories
-- As a cooking enthusiast, I want to organize my recipes in one place.
-- As a busy parent, I want to quickly access my favorite recipes while cooking.
+- Home Cook: "I want a convenient way to organize and access my favorite recipes, so I can spend more time enjoying my culinary creations."
+- Busy Parent: "I need a platform that allows me to quickly find and prepare family-friendly recipes amidst my hectic schedule."
-- As a chef, I want to share my recipes with others in an organized manner.
+- Chef: "I aim to share my culinary expertise with others in an organized and professional manner, showcasing my unique recipes to a broader audience."

 ### Site Owners Goals
 - Provide a user-friendly interface for recipe management.